stephengold/Minie/README.md

 Distortion due to margin is most noticeable for small shapes.

-You can compensate somewhat for margin by shrinking the shape's dimensions
+When using imprecise shapes, you can compensate somewhat for margin by shrinking the shape's dimensions
 (for a `ConeCollisionShape` or `CylinderCollisionShape`) or moving its defining vertices inward